 The rain picked up even more just as we stopped to admire the beautiful blue colour of the Rio Celeste.
 We were soaking wet, despite our rain gear, but we weren’t giving up.
 We carried on with the hike making our way towards the mirador (lookout).

 The paved trail disappeared and was replaced by the muddy tracks with a few bags of gravel thrown in to help with traction.
 Ah, so that’s what the boots were for!

 It was another 1.5km to get to the mirador which on a clear day would have offered beautiful views of the park.
 On a foggy rainy day, it was…well cloudy.

-Getting around: There is no public transportation in Bijagua, taxis are also uncommon, so if you didn’t rent a car to get to Tenorio, you’ll have to negotiate with some locals to drive you to the park or hire a guide to take you in.
+There is no public transportation in Bijagua, taxis are also uncommon, so if you didn’t rent a car to get to Tenorio, you’ll have to negotiate with some locals to drive you to the park or hire a guide to take you in.
 If you have a car, you can drive right to the entrance, park, pay the fee and enter the park.
+Once you enter, you will have a hike ahead of you to get to the Rio Celeste waterfall, so be prepared!
 No guide is needed to explore.

-Where to stay: Since this area is not a tourism hot spot, majority of the hotels in Bijagua as well as around the National Park are local family run business, perfect for travelers looking to support local communities during their visit.
-We recommend Posada Rio Celeste Hotel & Spa, a small family run hotel tucked away inside the jungle just 1 km outside the park entrance.
-The hotel has a restaurant on site and can offer advice about activities in the area.
+Since this area is not a tourism hot spot, the majority of the hotels in Bijagua as well as around the Tenorio Volcano National Park are local family run business, perfect for travelers looking to support local communities during their visit.
+We recommend Posada Rio Celeste Hotel & Spa.
+This small family run Costa Rican hotel is the perfect Rio Celeste hideaway, tucked away inside the jungle, just 1 km outside the park entrance and is an excellent base location from which to explore the Rio Celeste Waterfall.
+The hotel also has a restaurant on site and can offer advice about activities in the area.